SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Methods

-The output spike information after the above channel and spatial attention processing is controlled and adjusted by a Sigmoid gating unit, which is defined as Equation (\ref{sig}): where $\odot$ denotes the Hadamard product.
+The output spike information after the above channel and spatial attention processing is controlled and adjusted by a Sigmoid gating unit, which is defined as Equation (\ref{sig}):

+where $\sigma$ denotes the Sigmoid function, which maps values to the range (0,1), and $\odot$ denotes the Hadamard product.
 Then, it performs the Hadamard product operation with the output of the spiking neuron, imitating the filtering function of the synapses, as defined by Equation (\ref{fi}):

+where $O(x)$ represents the attention scores obtained after the parallel channel attention and spatial attention modules, indicating the importance of the detected features. $SNN(x)$ denotes the output spikes from the original feature x after processing through the Leaky Integrate-and-Fire (LIF) neuron.
+Since in SNNS, features exist in the form of binary pulses, direct weighting would undermine their sparsity and event-driven characteristics.
+Therefore, CSGC takes the attention score $O(x)$ as the gate signal and performs a Hadamard product with the binary output (0 or 1) of $SNN(x)$, which is generated by an LIF neuron, allowing only the spikes in the high-attention region to pass through, thereby obtaining the final output $\widehat{O}(x)$.
+This essentially simulates the filtering mechanism in biological synapses, achieving feature screening while maintaining the sparsity of spikes.